Where you look affects how you feel

 Have you found that no matter how much you talk through or talk about your issues, nothing seems to change?

 You may know exactly why you respond the way you do, but no amount of insight and understanding seems to make a difference.
-You still lash out in anger or frustration.
-Break off relationships or don’t even let anyone get too close in the first place.
+You still lash out in anger or frustration, break off relationships or don’t even let anyone get too close in the first place.
 No amount of reassurance makes the intrusive thoughts go away.

-Especially when it comes to trauma or childhood attachment injuries, a top-down approach of talk therapy alone has limitations
+When it comes to trauma or childhood attachment injuries, a top-down approach of talk therapy alone has limitations

 So what is Brainspotting?
 Well, at the basic level, we use eye positions to help identify brainspots connected to different emotions, experiences, or sources of distress.
 We incorporate mindfulness techniques and body awareness to help access and process through those experiences.
-Our role as therapists is to provide you with an attuned, safe base during the Brainspotting session.
+Our role is to provide you with an attuned, safe base during the Brainspotting session.

 Brainspotting is a powerful, focused treatment method

 According to Dr. David Grand, Developer and Trainer (see website for more information https://brainspotting.com):

 “Brainspotting is a powerful, focused treatment method that works by identifying, processing and releasing core neurophysiological sources of emotional/body pain, trauma, dissociation and a variety of other challenging symptoms.
 Brainspotting is a simultaneous form of diagnosis and treatment, enhanced with Biolateral sound, which is deep, direct, and powerful.